Post Lice House Cleaning Tips

 Any large throw pillows or lounging pillows that can’t go in the dryer

 Carpets that kids have laid on around the TV, bedroom, and playroom

 Carpets that clothes may be laying on

-Any bicycle helmets or batting helmets that have been used within 2-3 days from treatment need to be treated.
-Just put the helmet in the freezer.
-Baseball hats or winter hats can go in the dryer for 30 minutes on high heat.
-If the hat or helmet has not been used then it is fine. *Children should have their own helmet with their name clearly marked on the outside.
+Hair accessories like pony tail holders and head bands can be placed in a zip top bag and placed in the freezer overnight (minimum of 8 hours) and may be immediately used afterward.
+Any bicycle helmets or batting helmets that have been used within 3 days of treatment need to remain unused for 3 days (from the last wearing) or put in the freezer for a minimum of 8 hours.
+Baseball hats or winter hats can go in the dryer for 30 minutes on high heat, remain unworn for 3 days or be put in the freezer overnight.
+If the hat or helmet has not been used then it is fine. *Children should ALWAYS have their own helmet with their name clearly marked on the outside.